Dassault Mirage 5: Mirage 5

 The first Mirage 5 flew on 19 May 1967.
-It looked much like the Mirage III, except that it had a long slender nose that extended the aircraft's length by about half a metre.
+It looked much like the Mirage III, except that it had a long, slender nose that extended the aircraft's length by about half a metre.
 A pitot tube was distinctively moved from the tip of the nose to below the nose in the majority of Mirage 5 variants.
 The Mirage 5 retained the IIIE's twin DEFA guns, but added two additional pylons, for a total of seven.
 Maximum warload was 4,000 kg (8,800 lb).
 Provision for the SEPR rocket engine was deleted.
-Rising tensions in the Middle East led French President Charles de Gaulle to embargo the Israeli Mirage 5s on 3 June 1967.
-The Mirages continued to roll off the production line, even though they were embargoed, and by 1968 the batch was complete and the Israelis had provided final payments.
-In late 1969, the Israelis, who had pilots in France testing the aircraft, requested that the aircraft be transferred to Corsica, in theory to allow them to continue flight training during the winter.
-The French government became suspicious when the Israelis also tried to obtain long-range fuel tanks and cancelled the move.
-The Israelis finally gave up trying to acquire the aircraft and accepted a refund.